What we think about...

-Danish ports currently offer shore power, which primarily covers the energy needs of smaller ships, but with the ongoing green transition, the need for shore power (and energy supply) in ports will increase, making it necessary to expand the current capacity.
+Danish ports currently offer shore power that primarily covers the energy needs of smaller ships, but with the ongoing green transition, the need for shore power (and energy supply) in ports will increase, which is why expansion of the current capacity will be necessary.

-Today, shore-side electricity is tax-exempt until June 18, 2021.
-Similarly, ship fuel is also tax-exempt.
+Today, shore power is tax-exempt until June 2027, and ship fuel is also tax-exempt.

-In the new Green Deal from the EU, there are plans for ships to be supplied with shore power when docked, which is also part of the climate partnerships.
+In the EU Green Deal from 2020, it is planned that ships will be supplied with shore power when docked, which is also part of the climate partnerships.

 Financing

-- The financing of large shore power facilities is a major challenge for Danish ports.
-Large facilities that will be used for cruise ships and/or other larger ships require large investments.
-This can be in terms of infrastructure, new power supply to the port and converters so that the port can accommodate both 50 and 60 Hz ships.
-In addition, cruise facilities are only used during the summer months and the amount of ships can vary from year to year.
+- Financing large shore power installations is a major challenge for Danish ports.
+Large facilities to be used for cruise ships and/or other larger ships require large investments.
+This can be in terms of infrastructure, new power supply to the port and converters so that the port can receive ships at both 50 and 60 Hz.
+In addition, cruise ship facilities are only used during the summer months and the number of ships can vary from year to year.

-- To promote the development of shore power, funding from the EU/state/municipalities is therefore necessary - a development that is also seen in our neighboring countries.
+- In order to promote the development of shore power, funding from the EU/state/municipalities is therefore necessary - a development that is also seen in our neighboring countries.

-- The area is not economically interesting for private players and thus not open to competition, which is why subsidies can be granted from the EU/state/municipality.
+- The area is not economically interesting for private players, and thus not exposed to competition, which is why EU/state/municipal support can be granted.
 A scheme that has been used to promote wind energy, for example.

 Legislation

-- Danish Ports does not consider that there are any regulatory obstacles to ports being able to provide electricity to ships in port, make related investments and generate profits from these activities.
-Neither in relation to the Ports Act nor the Ports Ordinance, which makes it clear that TEN-T ports can offer bunkering (i.e. shore power) to ships.
+- Danish Ports does not consider that there are any legal obstacles to ports being able to supply electricity to ships in port, make related investments and generate profits from these activities.
+Neither in relation to the Port Act nor the Port Regulation, which makes it clear that TEN-T ports can offer bunkering (i.e. shore power) to ships.

 - Danish Ports supports the introduction of EU rules on mandatory connection to shore power in ports that have invested in shore power and where it is technically/practically possible.

-- Danske Havne, on the other hand, does not want all ports to be required to install shore power for all ships calling at the port.
-Shore power can be very expensive to install - e.g. for small ports with few ship calls.
+- However, Danish Ports do not want all ports to be required to establish shore power for all ships calling at the port.
+Shore power can be very expensive to establish - for example for small ports with few ship calls.
 Similarly, in ports that receive many cruise ships, it can also be almost impossible to provide enough power for them in all cases.
-Therefore, a possible EU requirement for shore power should be combined with a requirement for zero emissions from ships in port, so that an alternative to shore power could be that the ship runs on its own batteries while in port.
+Therefore, any EU requirement for shore power should be combined with a zero-emission requirement for ships in port, so that an alternative to shore power could be that the ship runs on its own batteries while in port.

-- Danish Ports would also like to support an energy tax restructuring that implies a level playing field for different types of fuels and thus modes of transportation, with the exception that there should be the possibility of tax reduction (exemption) for new sustainable forms of energy, so that the development and implementation of these fuels can be supported.
+- Danish Ports would also like to support an energy tax restructuring that entails equal conditions for different types of fuels and thus modes of transport, with the exception that there should be the possibility of tax reductions (exemptions) for new sustainable forms of energy to support the development and implementation of these fuels.

-- This is a special scheme that has been approved by the European Commission and is currently only valid until June 18, 2021.
+- This is a special scheme approved by the European Commission and is currently only valid until June 2027.

-- Danske Havne finds it crucial that this special scheme is extended beyond June 2021 (preferably it should be made permanent).
-A lack of continuation will destroy the business cases for many shore power facilities, as it will be cheaper for ships to produce their own power rather than connect to shore power.
+- Danish Ports finds it crucial that this special scheme is extended beyond June 2027 (preferably made permanent).
+A non-extension will destroy the business case for many shore power plants, as it will be cheaper for ships to produce their own power rather than connect to shore power.

-We started the current stage of the revision of the Port Act when the expert committee presented the first proposal for the future Port Act in May 2018, and since then there have been political negotiations and a few postponements.
-There will be no clarification in the coming year, as the Port Act is not on the government's legislative program for the current session.
+Already in 2017, an initiative was taken to evaluate the law when the then Minister of Transport set up an expert committee with participation from, among others, Danish Ports.
+In May 2018, the committee presented their first proposal for the future Ports Act, and since then there have been political negotiations and repeated postponements.
+Unfortunately, there is still no clarification, and the Ports Act is not on the government's legislative program for the current session.

-We also want a port law that looks at least ten years into the future, so that it can allow for new forms of cooperation between public and private actors, and so that each can contribute what they do best.
+A future port law needs to have a long-term perspective that extends at least ten years into the future.
+It should allow for new forms of cooperation between public and private actors, allowing each party to contribute their expertise and strengths.

-Danish ports are central to the green transition in Blue Denmark and the transportation sector as a whole.
+Danish ports are central to the green transition in Blue Denmark and the transport sector as a whole.

-The Danish ports have chosen to be at the forefront and are the first in Europe to commit as an industry to work with the UN's Sustainable Development Goals and specific objectives for the green transition in the ports.
+The Danish ports have chosen to be at the forefront and are the first in Europe to commit as an industry to working with the UN Sustainable Development Goals and specific objectives for the green transition in ports.

 Action area for an emission-free port:

 Danish ports are working towards being emission-free by 2030.
-The ports must ensure that the port's machinery does not use fossil fuels, that the port's own energy consumption is based on renewable energy and that the port becomes CO2 neutral.
+Ports must ensure that the port's machinery does not use fossil fuels, that the port's own energy consumption is based on renewable energy and that the port becomes CO2 neutral.

 Focus area for the circular economy:

-Ports must ensure that the port's own waste is recycled and support the recycling of waste received from ships to the greatest extent possible.
-The aim is that at least 90 percent of all waste produced and received by the port is recycled by 2030.
+Ports must ensure that the port's own waste is recycled and support the recycling of waste received from ships as much as possible.
+The aim is that at least 90 percent of all waste produced and received by the port will be recycled by 2030.

-In dialog with their customers, the ports will ensure that they can create good framework conditions that support their customers' green behavior.
-Among other things, the ports must establish relevant energy infrastructure on and in connection with the ports, they must differentiate the charges for ship calls according to how green the ships are and provide the opportunity for green connection for the ships received at the jetty.
+In dialogue with their customers, the ports will ensure that they can create good framework conditions that support customers' green behavior.
+Among other things, the ports must establish relevant energy infrastructure at and adjacent to the ports, they must differentiate the charges for ship calls in relation to how green the ships are and provide the opportunity for green connection for the ships received at the jetty.

 Read more here.

-As we look to the future, we have an interest in shifting more transportation from road to water.
-The Danish highways are getting more and more crowded, while there is plenty of room on the blue highways, i.e. the sea.
+When we look into the future, we have an interest in moving more transportation from road to water.
+Danish highways are becoming more and more congested, while there is plenty of space on the blue highways, i.e. the waterways.

 Blue highways are more environmentally friendly than asphalt highways, and the more we move from road to sea, the more we ease the pressure on the roads.
 This is better for both the environment and congestion.

-It is important for both growth and the environment that we in the future have opportunities to attract more freight transport to Danish ports rather than to other European ports, because we in Denmark are among the best at handling it in an environmentally sound manner - and not least because it also creates a lot of jobs.
+It's important for both growth and the environment that in the future we have the opportunity to attract more freight transport to Danish ports rather than to other European ports, because Denmark is among the best at handling it in an environmentally sound way - and not least because it also creates a lot of jobs.

-In a nutshell: Blue highways are part of the green future.
+In short: Blue highways are part of the green future.

-Ports are an essential part of Blue Denmark and are growth centers for Danish businesses.
+Ports are an essential part of Blue Denmark and are growth centers for Danish business.

 Denmark is one of the world's largest shipping nations.
-Blue Denmark is designated as one of 12 Danish so-called positions of strength by the Danish Business Promotion Agency.
-This means increased political focus on the entire maritime industry and provides more development opportunitieswhich is completely justified.
-It is in this context important to remember that ports are an essential part of the blue Denmark.
+Blue Denmark is designated as one of 12 Danish so-called positions of strength by the Danish Business Promotion Board.
+This means increased political focus on the entire maritime industry, and it provides more development opportunitieswhich is completely justified.
+It is in this context important to remember that ports are an essential part of Blue Denmark..

 Ports help create many jobs in Denmark.

 Ports employ almost 100,000 people.
-In 2018, there were i in total 60,271 people were directly employed in Blue Denmark.
-Including indirect employment (subcontracting to Blue Denmark) of 35,893 people, this gives a total of 96,164 people employed in Blue Denmark.
+In 2018, there were i a total of 60,271 people were directly employed in Blue Denmark.
+If you also include the indirect employees (subcontractors to Blue Denmark) of 35,893 people, this gives a total of 96,164 people employed in Blue Denmark.
 1 An investment in the ports is therefore also an investment in Danish jobs.

 Ports contribute to economic growth in Denmark.

-Ports are indispensable for the import and export of goods to and from Denmark.
+Ports are indispensable for importing and exporting goods to and from Denmark.

-Hhey kept Denmark running during Covid-19 crisis and will also help bring Denmark out of the crisis.
+Havens kept Denmark going during Covid-19 crisis and will also help bring Denmark out of the crisis.
 Sf you look at the share of total imports in Denmark, imports via sea - and thus via the Danish ports - 76.7 percent.

 Danish ports are efficient.